 Here the first index indicates lepton flavour and the second indicates neutrino flavour.
-For $i\,\neq\,j$, there are decay constant contributions from LFU violating processes as well. \\ Notice that even with the four point effective interaction, the SM does not admit LFU violating terms and lepton flavour plays no role in the leading order SM contribution to the meson decay constant.
+For $i\,\neq\,j$, there are decay constant contributions from LFU-violating processes as well. \\ Even with the four-point effective interaction, the SM does not admit LFU-violating terms and lepton flavour plays no role in the leading order SM contribution to the meson decay constant.